Indexes¶

 """

-are similarly fast.
+mouse_id and tag_id are similarly fast.

 Indexes for tables with multiple primary keys¶

-Let’s now imagine that rats in a lab are identified by the combination of lab_name
+Let’s now imagine that rats in a lab are identified by the combination of lab_name and

-in a table Rat
+rat_id in a table Rat.

 @schema